ldenti/klocate/README.md

 # kmap

-Small [bwa](https://github.com/lh3/bwa) wrapper to map (perfectly) a set of kmers against a reference genome.
-For each kmer, `kmap` searches it (full and perfect match) in the bwa index and outputs all positions the kmer maps to.
+Standalone tool based on the [bwa](https://github.com/lh3/bwa) index to locate a set of kmers along a reference genome. `kmap` searches each kmer (full and perfect match) in the index and outputs all positions the kmer maps to (output to sdtout in bed format).

 ### Download and installation
 ```